ionic-team/ionic-docs/src/content/faq/tips.md

 }
 ```

 When an app runs, it will pause at this function.
-From the, the devtools can be use to run pieces of JavaScript, line by line, and inspect where exactly the function breaks.
+From there, the devtools can be use to run pieces of JavaScript, line by line, and inspect where exactly the function breaks.

 ## Changing Mode